What the hell is SEO and why is it so damn important?

 ARE WE THERE YET?

 This is probably a good stopping point.
 I bet you're glad I didn't actually list 9 million reasons right about now, right?
 Those are three that will help.
-Now, if you are asking yourself "How come I didn't get a complete blueprint for top shelf SEO practice??" then I would remind you that my agency does that.
+Now, if you are asking yourself "How come I didn't get a complete blueprint for top shelf SEO practice??" then I would remind you that my agency, BridgeHouse Marketing, manages all of it for you.
 And for lack of a better excuse, it is how we get paid.
 Before you roll your eyes begrudgingly, I will pass along one final secret.
 I like to yammer on and on about this sort of stuff, so if I were a betting man, I'd say you could lift some of those SEO tips by simply picking up the phone and calling me.
 I admit it.
 I'm easy.